IATI/IATI-Developer-Documentation/ssot/proposal.rst

 codelists and explanatory text/extra documentation.
 These are all brought together as submodules of the IATI-Standard-SSOT repository, as described above.

+We chose to have separate repositories for each of these, in order to make it easier for a developer who only wanted to interact with one of the types of files, e.g. just codelists.
+Additionally a git repository already existed for the schemas.

+The downside of our approach is that it is harder to track the development between repositories.
+Github issues are assoiated with the appropriate repositories.
+Whilst this provides a useful grouping, it an be difficult to see all issues at once.
+To help with this problem, we have `a page on the dashboard
+<http://dashboard.iatistandard.org/milestones.html>`__ which links to the
+issues for all milestones belonging to all repositories in the IATI organisation.

 IATI-Standard-SSOT
 ~~~~~~~~~~~~~~~~~~